National Reconciliation Week

 CQUniversity respectfully acknowledges the Traditional Owners of the land on which we work and learn, and pay respect to the First Nations Peoples and the elders, past, present and future.

 CQUni is a truly inclusive and engaged university.
-This year, during National Reconciliation Week we encourage all staff, students and alumni to embrace the Reconciliation Week theme of Don’t keep history a mystery: Learn.
-Share.
-Grow.
+This year, during National Reconciliation Week we encourage all staff, students and alumni to embrace the Reconciliation Week theme of Grounded in truth, walk together with courage.
 In doing so we will celebrate the activities and achievements of our many Indigenous students, staff, alumni and stakeholders.

 How do we achieve it?